pingidentity/pa-agent-c-sdk-sample-apache/README.md

 - Red Hat Enterprise Linux 6 (RHEL6), 64-bit
 - Red Hat Enterprise Linux 7 (RHEL7), 64-bit

+## Runtime Dependencies ##

+The following are required to build an run this sample agent:

+1. PingAccess Agent SDK for C
+2. PingAccess 4.0.3 or later and a valid license
+3. PingFederate 7.1.x or 8.0.x or later and a valid license
+4. Properly configured Apache HTTP server instance in which to install the agent module

+## Installing the PingAccess Agent SDK for C ##

+1. Download from x
+2. Unzip in desired install location

 ## Installing Build Dependencies ##

 The sample requires the installation of some build-time dependencies.
 Some